Spica-Vir/Spica-Vir.github.io/_posts/2022-01-15-Computerize the Skywatcher Virtuoso MiniDob Mount.md

 This post is to illustrate how to computerize the Skywatcher Virtuoso miniDob mount.
 Assembled and tested in July 2021.
 Some interesting discussions on the proper way to computerize it can be found in this [discussion](https://stargazerslounge.com/topic/239925-skywatcher-heritage-virtuoso-controlled-via-bluetooth/).
 Note: since everyone's expectations and budgets may largely differ, no comment will be made here on whether the mount discussed is a rational choice.

+Update 2024: For connection to PC, an easier way is found with the latest version of Stellarium PC (24.1).
+See below.

 # Background information
 The [Skywatcher Virtuoso miniDob mount](https://www.skywatcherusa.com/products/sky-watcher-virtuoso) is a single-arm, alt-azimuth mount sold with a 90mm Maksutov-Cassegrain telescope or a 114mm Newtonian telescope since 2014.
 Now the price of a used one is typically around £200.
 It can be driven by built-in motors or by hands.
 The clutches ensure the manually pushed rotations are tracked and recorded as motor-driven motivations.
 The mount has already been computerized with a relatively simple program - auto-tracking is utilized if the true North and geographic latitude is set correctly.
 Besides, it can also cruise along a pre-set path.
 The [official manual](https://cdn.shopify.com/s/files/1/0080/7095/5123/files/S11750_Virtuoso.pdf) in PDF version is available online.